Back to jobs

 • Clear, empathetic communicator with the ability to simplify complexity, influence stakeholders, guide teams through change, and build strong, credible partnerships across the organization.

-• Ability to translate operational problems into structured, scalable solutions through technology, process design, and systems thinking.
+• Ability to translate operational problems into structured, scalable solutions through technology, process design, and systems thinking and a data-informed approach to diagnosing issues, setting priorities, and measuring impact.

 While it’s not required, it’s an added plus if you also have: